leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 wants to make some extra money.
 Your objective is:

 - Getting insights if betting on the tournaments held at my club is profitable

+The first step to achieve this goal is to gather data related to this objective.
+So you figured that you should have a collection of tournaments, players, games, scores and winners.
+After hours maybe days of searching the web for an easy to consume api which has your exact data requirements mentioned previously is a lost cause

 I want a collection of tournaments, players and games.
 I have searched the web but no api is available for this kind of data.